vutrang155/playlist-transfer/README.md

-A script to migrates your playlists between platforms
+Migrate your playlists between platforms